 Here is an overview of the principal elements and channels in our program:

-Other elements of visual identity
+Other elements of the School's visual identity

 (composition, color palette, typography, approach to photography, etc.)